-If you have a vision of the American dream to study in a US university, you might just be aware that education in the States can be quite expensive, especially for international students including travel costs, fees, living expenses, etc. But this should not deter you from pursuing a college degree from the US as some schools provide need-based financial aid and a few offer need-blind admissions.
+If you have a vision of the American dream to study in a US university, you might just be aware that education in the States can be quite expensive, especially for international students including travel costs, fees, living expenses, etc. But this should not deter you from pursuing a college degree in the US as some schools provide need-based financial aid and a few offer need-blind admissions.
 The number of need-blind colleges for international students is relatively lesser, though.
 In this article, we will provide you with a guide to need-blind admission.

-What is need-blind admission?
 In a need-blind admission procedure, the students are evaluated without any importance or consideration given to their families’ capacity to fund their education and the focus is solely on their merit and qualifications.
 This ideally applies to all need-blind colleges.

-Need Blind vs Need Aware Colleges -There are a lot of fundamental differences between ‘need-blind’ and ‘need-aware’ admission policies.
+Need-Blind vs. Need-Aware Colleges -There are a lot of fundamental differences between ‘need-blind’ and ‘need-aware’ admission policies.
 As their names indicate, need-blind admission policies in all need-blind colleges do not take into account a student’s financial status and focus solely on his merit and qualifications while need-aware colleges take into account the student’s financial status and ability to fund his or her own education at some point in the evaluation process, even if it is not the sole criteria for admission.
 Some of the famous need-blind colleges for international students are Boston College, Brown University, Dartmouth College, Duke University, MIT, etc.

 Not really.
-Even if the institution in question does offer financial aid to students, you will be expected to make a few financial contributions to your education calculated based on an analysis of your parents’ income, your income, and your other financial resources.
+Even if the institution in question does offer financial aid to students, you will be expected to make a few financial contributions to your education calculated based on an analysis of your parent’s income, your income, and your other financial resources.
 It is possible that you may also be expected to participate in a work-study program or a part-time job to cover a part of the costs.
 That said, most students enrolled via a need-blind and full-need policy benefit a lot from the high amounts of scholarship money or grants they receive.

-The Top Need-Blind Colleges For International Students
+Top Need-Blind Colleges For International Students

 Keep in mind that many other US colleges and universities also offer generous grants and scholarships to deserving students under various policies, so even if they don’t have an official need-blind policy, do not hesitate to apply to them.
 You can calculate the estimated expenses using their net price calculator and determine how to meet the expenses with your available funds and resources.